 Lying in this position provides doctors with an opportunity to more effectively target cancer while avoiding healthy tissue around the heart and lungs.
 Although some situations exist that mandate patients lie on their backs, small amounts of healthy heart and lung tissue may become damaged during treatment.

 “The prone board allows gravity to pull the breast away from the chest wall and create a more uniform shape that we can distribute the dose of radiation through evenly,” explained Dr White.
 “With this board, we can keep the radiation in front of the ribs, so we don’t even need to go into the thoracic cavity and skim the lung and heart.”

 Patients do not lie directly on the radiation board when having breast cancer treatment.
 Lying directly on the board would be uncomfortable and do very little to put them in the proper position for treatment.
 Instead, beanbags are attached to the board to provide comfort and support.
 As a patient shifts his or her weight onto the bean bag, it responds by adjusting its shape to the natural contours of the body.
 A vacuum is then used to pull the air out of the bag so that it holds its shape and keeps the patient stationary.

 The traditional method of providing radiation therapy to breast cancer patients has been associated with several long-term side effects.
-It can irreversibly affect the shape of the breasts, which is the reason cosmetic surgery with a favorable outcome is achieved in only 60 percent to 70 percent of patients undergoing radiation therapy.
+It can irreversibly affect the shape of the breasts, which is the reason cosmetic surgery with a favourable outcome is achieved in only 60 per cent to 70 per cent of patients undergoing radiation therapy.

 “By turning a woman over onto her stomach, we can treat the breast underneath the board and reduce the risk of the treatment leaving permanent effects,” White said.
 “We found that we can have a good rate of a good cosmetic outcome in 80 to 90 per cent of the women who go through this treatment.”